felicityfmn/Muse/README.md

 CSS is handled completely by Garden, both statically and dynamically in a few different ways.

-The application is represented by 1 Reagent atom which contains everything and event handlers (in muse.views) that delegate to pure functions (in muse.actrion) to change the state as a function of their events
+The application is represented by 1 Reagent atom which contains everything and event handlers (in rs.views) that delegate to pure functions (in rs.actions) to change the state as a function of their events

 Namespaces:

-* `muse.views` functions for making Reagent views of data.
+* `rs.views` functions for making Reagent views of data.
 Views are React objects that display data or determine the style of other views

-* `muse.actions` functions for changing application state
+* `rs.actions` functions for changing application state

 ## Usage